heimrichhannot/contao-encore-bundle/docs/setup_project.md

         module.exports = config;
         ```

-        We recommend adding corejs polyfill (former babel polyfill) into your setup, see [Usage section](#usage) for more informations.
+        We recommend adding corejs polyfill (former babel polyfill) into your setup, see [Javascript setup section](setup_javascript.md) for more informations.

 1. Update your `fe_page` template or use the bundled `fe_page_encore_bundle` template.
 Following changes to your template are necessary:
     1. Add the following in `<head>` region: